evmts/tevm-monorepo/tevm/docs/actions-types/type-aliases/EthGetUncleCountByBlockHashParams.md

 > **EthGetUncleCountByBlockHashParams**: `object`

-JSON-RPC request for `eth_getUncleCountByBlockHash` procedure
+Based on the JSON-RPC request for `eth_getUncleCountByBlockHash` procedure

 ## Type declaration